Coronavirus numbers not good enough to lift restrictions, says Varadkar

 On Wednesday, Government officials also said there has been a 3.5 per cent increase in the number of passengers using Dublin Bus.

-At the Government’s morning Covid-19 briefing, assistant secretary general at the Department of Taoiseach Liz Canavan said that on Tuesday of this week there were 57,858 journeys, an increase from the average in the previous three weeks where around 55,800 were using the service.
+At the Government’s morning Covid-19 briefing, Liz Canavan, assistant secretary general at the Department of Taoiseach, said that on Tuesday of this week there were 57,858 journeys, an increase from the average in the previous three weeks where around 55,800 were using the service.

-Meanwhile Ms Canavan said that while there had been an increase in the number of patients attending normal appointments, she reiterated that it is “vital to attend the hospital as directed and to call emergency services in the event of incidents such as a heart attack or stroke.”
+In terms of general hospital appointments, Ms Canavan said although there had been an increase in the number of patients attending normal appointments, she reiterated it is “vital to attend the hospital as directed and to call emergency services in the event of incidents such as a heart attack or stroke”.

-In terms of business, she said more than 50,400 employers are now registered with Revenue temporary wage subsidy scheme.
+In terms of business, she said more than 50,400 employers are now registered with Revenue’s temporary wage subsidy scheme.

 The cumulative value of payments made to employers under the scheme is now €652 million.

-Meanwhile, Prof Sam McConkey, associate professor and head of the department of international health and tropical medicine at the Royal College of Surgeons in Ireland (RCSI), has said key financial and political decisions will need to be made by the Government.
+Meanwhile, Prof Sam McConkey, associate professor and head of the department of international health and tropical medicine at the Royal College of Surgeons in Ireland, has said key financial and political decisions will need to be made by the Government.

-When asked if it was a case of “health versus wealth”, Prof McConkey replied: “I don’t think it is a case of pitting health against the economy because the strongest predictor of health in any society or any individual or family is really their wealth, so unless we can get back to work to create value as individuals and society and communities who won’t have the financial resources to provide basic things like medicine, like, food, like water, like nice housing, spacious housing, and the comfortable lives that allow us to have health.”
+When asked if it was a case of “health versus wealth”, Prof McConkey replied: “I don’t think it is a case of pitting health against the economy because the strongest predictor of health in any society or any individual or family is really their wealth.”